Multi-student Diffusion Distillation for Better One-step Generators: Experiments

 \subsection{Text-to-Image Generation}

 \textbf{Student architecture the same as the teacher:} We evaluated the performance of text-to-image generation using the MS-COCO2014 \citep{lin2014microsoft} evaluation dataset.
 We distilled $4$ students from Stable Diffusion (SD) v1.5 \citep{rombach2022high} on a 5M-image subset of the COYO dataset \citep{kakaobrain2022coyo-700m}.
-For splitting prompts among students, we again employed a minimalist design: pass the prompts through the pre-trained SD v1.5 text encoder, pool the embeddings over the temporal dimension, and divide into $4$ subsets along $4$ quadrants.
+For splitting prompts among students, we again employed a minimalist design: pass the prompts through the pre-trained SD v1.5 text encoder, pool the embeddings over the temporal dimension, and divide into $4$ disjoint subsets along $4$ quadrants.
 We trained with a classifier-free guidance (CFG) scale of $1.75$ for best FID performance.
 Tab.~\ref{tab:sd_short} compares the evaluation results with previous methods.
 Our baseline method with only the \StageOneName{} stage again achieved a performance boost with a $\num{0.48}$ drop in FID over the single-student counterpart DMD2 without adversarial loss \citep{yin2024improved}.
-Continuing the \StageTwoName{} stage from the best checkpoint yielded a terminal FID of \FIDSDADM, again surpassing the single-student counterpart and achieving the current state-of-the-art FID score.
-In addition, for better visual quality, we also train with a larger CFG scale of $8$, and display corresponding samples in Fig.~\ref{fig:SD_scratch_comparison}(b) and App.~\ref{subsec:qualitative_SD}.
+Continuing the \StageTwoName{} stage from the best checkpoint yields a terminal FID of \FIDSDADM, surpassing the single-student counterpart and achieving a close-to state-of-the-art FID score.
+In addition, for better visual quality, we also train with a larger CFG scale of $8$ with corresponding samples in Fig.~\ref{fig:SD_scratch_comparison}(b) and App.~\ref{subsec:qualitative_SD}.

 \textbf{Student architecture smaller than the teacher:} As a preliminary exploration, with the prepended teacher score matching (\StageZeroName{}) stage, we train a $83\%$ smaller and $5\%$ faster student on a dog-related prompt subset of COYO (containing $\sim \num{1210000}$ prompts).
 We trained with a CFG scale of $8$ and display the samples in Fig.~\ref{fig:SD_scratch_comparison}.
 We observed fair generation quality despite a significant drop in model size.
 Improved training is likely to obtain better sample quality and generalization power.
+Due to limited computational resources and the complete coverage of the prompt set by the 4-student model, we did not train the full set of students at this size.